admin-shell-io/aasx-package-explorer/src/Notes_V3.md

 * remove unnecessary XAML files from WPF legacy
 * ImageMap does not display anything without background image
 * AasxPluginBomStructure still old plugin interface
+* for AnnotatedRel: check SelectAdequateEnum() for allowed elems

+* solve MANY issues marked with #if TODO

 * V3.0 will have AssetInformation.TemplateId in order to ientify Submodels